AlBloom/ETS0121_15/Python101/Dictionary.py/README.md

 # dict.keys()
 This method is used when we want only the keys in the dictionary.
 It returns a view object of all keys in the dictionary.
 This method also has a feature which returns a dynamic dict_keys object (updates if the dictionary changes).

+# dict.values()
+This method is the oppostie of the key() method in which that this one eeturns a list of all the values in the dictionary.
+We also has the returning feature which is a dynamic dict_values object (updates if the dictionary changes).

+# dict.clear()
+This method is straight forward in way that it removes all elements of a key-value pairs from the dictionary.
+It modifies the dictionary in to an empty one.

+# dict.copy()
+This one is the same as the one in the list methods.
+This method creates a shallow copy of the dictionary (i.e. new object, same values).
+When called it will return a copy of the original dictionary.